matplotlib/matplotlib/doc/api/api_changes_3.3/deprecations.rst

 ``Artist.set_contains``, ``Artist.get_contains``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Setting a custom method overridding `.Artist.contains` is deprecated.
+Setting a custom method overriding `.Artist.contains` is deprecated.
 There is no replacement, but you may still customize pick events using
 `.Artist.set_picker`.